 - You will need to contact a study center/site to set up a screening appointment.

-- Enzyme replacement therapy-experienced participants will continue to take alglucosidase alfa during the screening period; treatment with alglucosidase alfa will then be replaced by the investigational drug (AT-GAA or alglucosidase alfa/placebo) on the same schedule without interruption (i.e., every 2 weeks).
+- Enzyme replacement therapy-experienced participants will continue to take their current ERT during the screening period; treatment with their current ERT will then be replaced by the investigational drug (AT-GAA or alglucosidase alfa/placebo) on the same schedule without interruption (i.e., every 2 weeks).
 The screening visit will occur over 2 days, with tests being conducted such as the 6-minute walk test (6MWT) and the pulmonary function test (PFT).

-- Pediatric participants will be treated every other week with oral AT2221 followed by ATB200 IV.
+- Pediatric participants will be treated every other week with oral Miglustat followed by Cipaglucosidase Alfa IV.
 Participants will undergo PK assessments at Day 1, Week 26, and Week 52.

 - Study visits that include efficacy, additional safety, and other assessments will be scheduled approximately every 3 months.